wking-io/elm-serve/README.md

   -w, --watch-dir [watch-dir]    The directory to watch.
 Defaults the serving directory.
   -e, --exts [extensions]        Extensions separated by commas or pipes.
 Defaults to html,js,css.
   -p, --port [port]              The port to bind to.
 Can be set with PORT env variable as well.
+Defaults to 8080 --proxyPrefix [prefix]         Proxy requests to paths starting with `prefix` to another server.
+Requires `--proxyHost` and should be a string like `/api`.
+Defaults to not proxying
+  --proxyHost [host]             Proxy requests to another server running at `host`.
+Requires `--proxyHost` and should be a full URL, eg. `http://localhost:9000`.
+Defaults to not proxying
-Defaults to 8080 -s, --start-page [start-page]  Specify a start page.
+  -s, --start-page [start-page]  Specify a start page.
 Defaults to index.html -u, --pushstate [pushstate]    Automatically serve the root or `index.html` for SPAs.
 Defaults to false.
   -v, --verbose [verbose]        Turning on logging on the server and client side.
 Defaults to false